prog4biol/pfb2019/README.md

 ## sys

 A couple of useful variables for beginners.
-Many more advanced not covered here.
+Many more advanced system parameters and settings that we are not covering here.

 | function | description                          |
 | -------- | ------------------------------------ |